alphazolam/fmt_RE_MESH-Noesis-Plugin/README.md

 # fmt_RE_MESH-Noesis-Plugin
-Chinese language added-A plugin for Rich Whitehouse's Noesis to import and export RE Engine meshes, textures and animations 为该脚本添加中文支持
+A plugin for Rich Whitehouse's Noesis to import and export RE Engine meshes, textures and animations

 ## SUPPORTED GAMES
 - Resident Evil 2 Remake